Skip to content

 Aromatics

-This alluring Pinot Noir reveals dark aromas of blackberry, black cherry, and ripe currants in the nose with a dust of cocoa.
+This alluring Pinot Noir reveals dark aromas of raspberry, ripe cherry, and currants in the nose with a dust of cocoa.

 On The Palate

-The 2021 Sonoma Coast Pinot Noir delivers dark black fruits that slowly melt into all areas of the mouth.
-There is focused acidity and fine dry tannins that carry the rich blackberry, anise, cedar, black licorice, and mocha flavors toward the mid-palate, leading to a lingering juicy finish of black cherry and dried currants.
+The 2023 Sonoma Coast Pinot Noir delivers red fruits that slowly melt into all areas of the mouth.
+There is focused acidity and fine dry tannins that carry the raspberry, anise, cedar, and mocha flavors toward the mid-palate, leading to a lingering juicy finish of ripe cherry and dried currants.

 Pinot Noir